ishlal/CIS550-Final-Project/README.md

 The `data` directory consists of three csv files, containing information on the players, teams, and the game logs per team for the eight NBA seasons from 2014-2015 to 2021-2022.

 The `database` directory consists of two files -- one being the DDL for our database, called NBA, with three tables: Players, Teams, and Shots; and the other being our ten queries for Milestone 3, including our four complex queries and descriptions of what each query does.

+# API Specifications
+Route 9: /players/clutch
+Description: Gets most clutch players by z-score of their clutch performance (with min # of attempts) Expected (Output) Behavior:
+* minAttempts query parameter is optional– if not specified, minAttempts defaults to 0
+* **Returns the most clutch players who have attempted {minAttempt} clutch shots**

+Route 10: /luck/team
+Description: Gets the luckiest shooting performance by a team in an individual game Expected (Output) Behavior:
+* **Outputs the luckiest shooting performance by any team during an individual game**

+Route 12: /player/ideal
+Description: Returns a player’s ideal shot distribution given their current shooting percentages, and compare it to current shot distribution
+Expected (Output) Behavior:
+* If name is not specified, default name is Zach Lavine
+* **Returns the player’s ideal shot distribution and what their current shot distribution is relative to that**

+Route 13: /player
+Description: Returns player information for a given player Expected (Output) Behavior:
+* If name is not specified, default name is Zach Lavine
+* **Returns overall introduction player information**

+Route 14: /player/shots
+Description: Returns player’s shot performance per zone per season for a player Expected (Output) Behavior:
+* If name is not specified, default name is Zach Lavine
+* **Returns player’s shot performance for every zone on the court**

+Route 15: /team/shots
+Description: Returns shot performance by zone per season for a given team Expected (Output) Behavior:
+* If team name is not specified, default team is San Antonio Spurs
+* **Returns a team’s shot performance for every zone on the court**

+Route 16: /team
+Description: Returns team information for a given team Return (Output) Behavior:
+* If a team name is not specified,default team is Atlanta Hawks
+* **Returns overall team introduction information**

+Route 17: /player/game/shots
+Description: Gets all shots for a game and player Expected (Output) Behavior:
+* If a player name is not specified, default name is Seth Curry
+* If game id is not specified, default game id is 21900880
+* **Returns shots by a player in a single game**

+Route 18: /player/luck
+Description: Obtains luckiness index for a player Expected (Output) Behavior:
+* If a player name is not specified, default name is Seth Curry
+* If minAttempts is not specified, the default value is 8
+* **Calculates and determines a luckiness index for a given player who have exceeded a certain amount of minimum attempts**

+Route 19: /team/luck
+Description: Obtains luckiness index for a team Expected (Output) Behavior
+* If a team name is not specified, default team is Atlanta Hawks
+* **Calculates and determines a luckiness index for a given team**

+Route 20: /team/game/shots
+Description: Gets all shots for a team from a game Expected (Output) Behavior:
+* If a team name is not specified, default name is Atlanta Hawks
+* If game id is not specified, default game id is 21900880
+* **Returns shots by a team in a single game**

+Route 21: /game/clutch
+Description: gets list of most clutch games
+Expected (Output) Behavior:
+* If minAttempts is not specified, defaults to 8.
+* **Returns the most clutch games overall **

+Route 22: /player/clutch
+Description: gets a list of the most clutch games for a player Expected (Output) Behavior:
+* If minAttempts is not specified, defaults to 3
+* **Returns a list of the most clutch games for a player**